Typhoon Mawar closes in on Guam as residents shelter, military sends away ships

 All ships were moved out to sea as a standard precaution, according to the Navy, and any personnel remaining on the island were sheltering in place.
 About 6,800 U.S. service members are assigned to Guam, according to the Pentagon.

-With rain from the storm’s outer bands already falling over the island as of late morning local time, the typhoon had maximum sustained winds of 140 mph (225 kph) with gusts peaking at 170 mph (274 kph), said Landon Aydlett, a meteorologist with the National Weather Service in Guam.
+With rain from the storm’s outer bands already falling over the island as of late Wednesday morning, the typhoon had maximum sustained winds of 140 mph (225 kph) with gusts peaking at 170 mph (274 kph), said Landon Aydlett, a meteorologist with the National Weather Service in Guam.
 Its center was about 75 miles (120 kilometers) southeast of the island and was moving to the north-northwest.

 That was a slight downgrade from earlier when Mawar was reported to be a Category 4 “super typhoon,” meaning maximum sustained winds of 150 mph (241 kph) or greater.
 But it still posed extreme danger to life and property.